Brain Buddy

 Current training methods using light stimuli are mostly static, applied in weight rooms, physiotherapy, or medical settings, where athletes react to fixed light signals.
 The idea behind Brain-Buddy, however, is a mobile system that integrates directly into the movement of the athlete.
 It actively enhances perception and reaction time in real game situations.

-What are the next steps in development?
+What are the next development steps?

 Could Brain-Buddy be applied beyond ice hockey?